Dynamic Social Psychology in Group Interaction Patterns and Their Influence on Conformity and Identification

-Social Psychology, Group Dynamics, Conformity Behavior, Group IdentificationAbstract
+Social Psychology, Conformity Behaviour, Group IdentificationAbstract

 References